keymetrics/doc-pm2/en/runtime/integration/now.md

-!> Now.sh is actually not supported
+ Now.sh is actually not supported
+{: .warn}

 # Using PM2 with Now.sh